• Fall Recipes

 • Quinoa - you can use either white quinoa or a quinoa mix.

-• Sweet potato - the most delicious and healthy vegetable, it also makes this vegan bowl quite filling and suitable for lunch or dinner.
+• Sweet potato - the most delicious vegetable, it also makes this vegan bowl quite filling and suitable for lunch or dinner.

 • Carrots and zucchini - the vegetables for the bowl, but you can swap in and out as to those you have to hand.